Complex oscillations of non-definite Sturm-Liouville problems, II: Main results

 It follows from the preceding argument that $\psi(x) =0$ somewhere in $(x_1, x_2)$, say, at $x=t_1$.
 We take it that $t_1$ is the smallest such zero, so that $\psi(x) \neq 0$ in $(t_1, t_2)$.
 However, since $\varphi(x) \neq 0$ in $[t_1, t_2]$, a modification of \eqref{ww} using \eqref{eid2}, gives

-from which we obtain a contradiction as before, as $\psi/\varphi$ must be decreasing in $(t_1, t_2)$, yet $\psi$ vanishes at the end-points.
-This contradiction shows that between any two consecutive zeros of $\varphi$, the function $\psi$ has a unique zero.
+from which we obtain a contradiction as before, as $\psi/\varphi$ must be increasing in $(t_1, t_2)$, yet $\psi$ vanishes at the end-points.
+This contradiction shows that between any two consecutive interior zeros of $\varphi$, the function $\psi$ has a unique zero. \end{proof}

-Case 2.
-The case where $G(x)<0$ follows from Case 1 upon replacing $\lambda$ by $\bar{\lambda}$ and $\psi$ by $-\psi$, as the real part $\varphi$ is invariant under this modification.
-Hence, similar arguments apply to show that between any two consecutive zeros (excluding the end-points) of $\psi$ there is always a unique zero of $\varphi$ and vice-versa. \end{proof}

-\begin{remark} This extends and corrects Theorem~\ref{lem01} from a single turning point or zero to an interval of zeros.
+\begin{remark} This extends and corrects Theorem~\ref{lem01} from a single turning point (or a zero around which $r(x)$ changes sign) to an interval of zeros.
 The condition that, for some $c>a$, $r(x)\neq 0$ on $(a, c)$ is necessary.
 This is because if $r$ vanishes identically in some subinterval of $[a, c]$ containing $x=a$, the separation property of the roots fails as $\varphi, \psi$ must be linearly dependent on account of \eqref{eid} applied to said interval. \end{remark}